jadilorenzo/obsidian/Notes.md

 Professional reader

+Programming classes should be mandatory in high school because they enhance problem-solving abilities, offer significant real-world applications, and foster independent learning skills.

 It requires creating hypotheses, testing hypotheses, and using logical thinking to fix something that is broken.
 This is a skill that won’t go out of date and is now more useful than ever.
 Learning coding and learning debugging moves you from thinking “This is broken,” to “How can I fix that?”
 Debugging and programming demystify technology — you can now reason about how things are built or how you might build them.

 The internet and computers are the paper